 A property vacancy fee and annual reporting is applied to certain foreign owners of Australian residential property who submit a Foreign Investment Review Board (FIRB) notice, or application (or would be so required had an exemption not applied) to acquire a residential dwelling, or residential land at any time from 7:30 pm AEST on 9 May 2017.
 An individual who is not ‘ordinarily resident’ in Australia (with certain exceptions such as Australian citizens), including a holder of a visa that permits the individual to remain in Australia for only a limited period, is subject to these rules.

-- require the foreign owner of Australian residential real estate with a dwelling to give the Commissioner of Taxation an annual ‘vacancy fee return’, within 30 days after the end of a ‘vacancy year’, even if there is no liability to a vacancy fee, and
+- the foreign owner of Australian residential real estate with a dwelling is required to give the Commissioner of Taxation an annual ‘vacancy fee return’, within 30 days after the end of a ‘vacancy year’, even if there is no liability to a vacancy fee, and

 The relevant ‘vacancy year’ is broadly based on the first and each successive 12 month period commencing from the owner’s initial right to occupy the dwelling.